Responsible for a commercial kitchen? Make sure it is suitably protected in the event of fire with a kitchen fire suppression/extinguishing system.

 The result being that when a BAFE SP206 Registered Company installs or maintains a system they will have the skills required to make adjustments to the system in the event that kitchen equipment has been moved, removed or added.
 Furthermore, they will have to demonstrate, through the assessment process, that they completed the work in accordance with the scheme requirements.

 Each system visit, whether a new installation or maintenance will require a Certificate of Conformance to be issued in line with scheme requirements to confirm it is in full working order in the event of a fire.

 The BAFE Kitchen Fire Protection Systems Scheme observes best practice, including LPS 1223 (fixed fire extinguishing systems for catering equipment) and the UL 300 (Fire Testing of Fire Extinguishing Systems for Protection of Commercial Cooking Equipment) Approval Standards.
 It is not the public’s responsibility to know this, but to be confident that their chosen provider does.

-UKAS accredited Certification Body NSI deliver the scheme assessment on behalf of BAFE for the Kitchen Fire Protection Systems Scheme (SP206).
-NSI contact information can be found here.
+UKAS accredited Certification Bodies BSI and NSI are licensed to deliver the scheme assessment on behalf of BAFE for the Kitchen Fire Protection Systems Scheme (SP206).
+Certification Body contact information can be found here.